[Fullstack Note] Javascript request in Browser and NodeJS environment

 Preface

-When it come to align fetch in both frontend and backend environment, axios is the most frequent libray which be mentioned.
-However, what is the diffenence between Client/Server side fetch?
+When it comes to align fetch in both frontend and backend environment, axios is the most frequent library which be mentioned.
+However, what is the difference between Client/Server side fetch?

 Axios

-• Handling in the browser — funcion xhrAdapter would return a Promise based on XMLHttpRequest.
+• Handling in the browser — function xhrAdapter would return a Promise based on XMLHttpRequest.

 export async function xhrAdapter(config) {